pypa/packaging.python.org/source/overview.rst

-So long as your code contains nothing but pure Python code, and you know your deployment environment supports your version of Python, then you can use Python's native packaging tools to create a *source distribution*, or *sdist* for short.
+So long as your code contains nothing but pure Python code, and you know your deployment environment supports your version of Python, then you can use Python's native packaging tools to create a *source* :term:`distribution package`, or *sdist* for short.

 Python's *sdists* are compressed archives (``.tar.gz`` files) containing one or more packages or modules.
 If your code is